Pennsylvania Senate Bill 166 Signed Into Law

 Prior to the enactment of Senate Bill 166, expungements were limited to convictions for summary offenses, juvenile adjudications, and arrests that did not result in conviction.
 The only other option for a person seeking to have a conviction removed from their record was to petition the Governor for a pardon, and pardons are extremely difficult to obtain.
 With the enactment of this important new legislation, many individuals with misdemeanor convictions will be able to have those convictions removed from their public records, and employers will no longer be allowed to ask about those convictions.
 This will make it far easier for someone with one older conviction to enter the work force.

-If you have a summary conviction or a conviction for an ungraded, second degree, or third degree misdemeanor on your record, contact the criminal lawyers at the Hughes Firm now to discuss the possibility of an expungement or sealing of your record.
+If you have a summary conviction or a conviction for an ungraded, second degree, or third degree misdemeanor on your record, contact the criminal lawyers at Hughes Law now to discuss the possibility of an expungement or sealing of your record.